 These primates are not only strong but also very intelligent and it is believed that a gorilla is capable of tearing down a banana tree.
 The strength of mountain gorillas is somewhat scary but also impressive, as they rank among the world’s 10 strongest animals and weigh ten times more than humans.

-Silverback gorillas are however the “male mountain gorillas”.
+Silverback gorillas are however the “alpha male mountain gorillas”.
 These are huge beings, with a patch of silver hair on its bank and flanks which develops when the gorilla is fully grown.
-Silver backs weigh up to an average of 400 pounds and 6ft in height, much heavier than the female counter parts which weigh between 200 pounds and around 4ft tall.
-Silverbacks’ heads are bigger than females, due to a ridge on their skull which acts as an anchor where its huge jaw muscles are connected.
+Silver backs weigh up to 400 pounds averagely, and 6 feet tall when standing on its hind limbs.
+It is quite heavier than female gorillas which can weigh up to 200 pounds, with height of 4 feet.
+Heads of Silverbacks tend to be larger than those of the females, due to a ridge on their skull which works as a harbor where their big jaw muscles are attached.